-Every entry reserves a partition for private use and experimentation.
+Every entry reserves a partition for Private or Experimentatal Use.

-Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for private use and experimentation.
+Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for Private or Experimental Use..

 The policy for every registry is now Specification Required, as defined in [RFC8126], Section 4.6.